rabin20-04/delivery_time_prediction/README.md

 </a> -->

-worked on virtual conda environment d_timepred_env

-Ml project that predicts food delivery time in minutes
+### Ml project that predicts food delivery time in minutes

 ## Project Organization